MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 You should create and maintain an attachment point for every top-level scene object that can move independently.

 __Attachment points aren't anchors__.
 Even though they technically refer to _one_ anchor in the frozen graph and encode a point in that anchor's coordinate system, they are not interpreted by Frozen World in a way that relates them to just _that one_ anchor.
-Instead, an attachment point logically encodes 'a point in the graph between its anchors' for future reference when applying a refit operation, and to a significant degree any given attachment point could be referencing any of the anchors close to it without affecting its behavior at all.
+Instead, an attachment point logically encodes 'a point in the graph between its anchors' for future reference when applying a re-fit operation, and to a significant degree any given attachment point could be referencing any of the anchors close to it without affecting its behavior at all.

-This seems not so different from attaching a scene object directly to an anchor (e.g. an individual SpatialAnchor or Unity WorldAnchor) without Frozen World.
+This seems not so different from attaching a scene object directly to an anchor (for example, an individual SpatialAnchor or Unity WorldAnchor) without Frozen World.
 However, there are two significant differences: Firstly, Frozen World attachment points never change position on their own; and secondly, unlike anchors, attachment points can (and should) be purposely transitioned through the scene to tag along with the scene object they're attaching to the Frozen World.

 __Attachment points are lightweight__.
 Creating or using an attachment point leaves no footprint inside the Frozen World library.
 None of the library functions that accept FrozenWorld_AttachmentPoint parameters alter the state of the Frozen World in any way (though they _do_ inspect it).
 There is no library-side overhead involved in creating or maintaining a great number of attachment points (aside from, obviously, the compute involved in calling library functions with them).